ashakru/howtocode/README.md

 # How to (code)
-Useful resources for learning bioinformatics
+Useful resources for bioinformatics

+## Useful R packages

+### Graphics
+[Paletter](https://github.com/EmilHvitfeldt/paletteer): a comprehensive collection of color palettes in R with unified interface

 ## Workflow Management Systems